Meduzz/rpc/README.md

 ## RpcServer

 A RpcServer lets you expose address & methods pairs.
 An address is any topic you can come up with, ex. (```my.worker.topic```).
-Your method needs to implement one of the 3 messaging types to usable as point b.
+Your method needs to implement one of the 3 method types to be usable as point b.

     Worker  func(*Message) *Message
     Eventer func(*Message)